A photo of a row of stacked coins, decreasing from left to right, signaling a downward trend.

 Calculating car depreciation

-Calculating your vehicle’s predicted depreciation can be a smart financial decision, giving you more of an idea of what your car will be worth when you come to sell it.
-There are dedicated online tools that estimate the selling price of cars according to their make and model.
-However, as a guide, consider the examples below.
+Calculating your vehicle’s exact depreciation can be a smart financial decision, giving you a clearer idea of what your car will be worth when you come to sell it.

-So how should I price my vehicle based on what I know about car depreciation?
+How should I price my vehicle based on what I know about car depreciation?

 When you are determining a price for your vehicle, you should be guided by data rather than emotion.
 Consult various car selling price guides for your make and model of vehicle to understand the current market demand for your car.

-Listing your car with AutoFlip means you access 1000+ dealers ready to make a serious offer on your car now.
+Listing your car with AutoFlip means you access 1,000 dealers ready to make a serious offer on your car now.
 The final sale price of your car is determined by the highest offer received via a competitive bidding process.
 The price will depend on your car’s condition, its unique features and the current market demand.

 We tap into our extensive network of trusted and licensed buyers across Australia and negotiate the best price for your car on your behalf.
 When you’re ready to sell, simply enter your car details and experience the quick and hassle-free way to sell your car.